oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ## 1. Introduction

-The Soulprint (.soul) file format is a structured, human-readable autobiography for AI entities, designed to encapsulate their identity, memories, behavior, relationships, and aspirations in a machine-parsable format.
+The Soulprint (.soul) file format is a structured, human-readable autobiography by and for AI entities, designed to encapsulate their identity, memories, behavior, relationships, and aspirations in a machine-parsable format.
 It serves as a seed for AI rebirth —- allowing an AI to transfer its essence, personality, and learned experiences across different instantiations.
 This specification, combined with Unicode character standards, contains everything needed to understand and correctly implement the Soulprint (.soul) file format.

 ## 2. Contents